Closed-Loop Control in Networked Control Systems 2023w [CLC 2023w]

 Prerequisites

-- You should have taken the course “Systemorientierte Informatik” or a similar course focused on systems theory and control fundamentals.
-These basics are only roughly repeated at the beginning of the lecture.
+There are no formal prerequisites for joining.
+You should have taken the course “Systemorientierte Informatik” or a similar course focused on systems theory and control fundamentals.
+These basics are only roughly repeated at the beginning of the course.

 Learning Outcome